 It is against the backdrop of this turbulent period in the history of democracy, with an emergent wave of social movements, together with the spread of new ICTs, that this outstanding and ground-breaking anthology makes its intervention.
 It makes an important contribution precisely by weaving together two trajectories of research: on the one hand, on the current wave of social movements, citizen engagement and mobilization, and on the other, on studies of the new ICTs and their relevance for democracy.
 Building largely on a series of empirical case studies-and even including, laudably, cases beyond the English-speaking world-this collection moves beyond generalizations and speculation by addressing concretely the implications that ICTs have for various forms of contemporary social movements.
-The studies highlight the specific attributes of ICTs, in particular the internet, by elucidating the ensemble of attributes and the forms of communication, social relations, and organizational practices that they help foster.
+The studies highlight the specific attributes and the forms of communication, social relations, and organizational practices that they help foster.
 Attention is paid to patterns of communication both within the social movement organizations and between them and the external social environment.